Johnson County Court Records

 How to Search Civil Records

-Civil case records are searchable through the Odyssey Public Access portal using party names, case numbers, or attorney names.
+Civil case records are searchable through the Odyssey Public Access portal by party name, case number, or attorney name.
 The statewide re:SearchTX platform also indexes Johnson County civil filings.
-For documents not available electronically, the District Clerk’s office can provide copies upon request.
+For documents not yet available electronically, contact the District Clerk's office directly to request copies.

 Civil Filing Fees (District Clerk, effective January 1, 2024)